-There will be occasions when a child presents itself unannounced for a visit.
+There will be occasions when a child presents their self unannounced for a visit.
+In these circumstances the child always needs to be accompanied by an adult.

 On such occasions the nurse in charge will undertake the necessary steps, in accordance with this policy, to establish whether the visit is appropriate and therefore can be approved or not.
-Use of the PAMIC tool (Appendix 6) will aid decision making.
+Use of the PAMIC tool (Appendix 6) will aid decision making by considering how likely and with what severity an adult's mental ill health will impact on a child.
+This involves considering the nature of risk and also the protective factors for the child.
+This includes utilising professional judgement.